Last updated on August 7th, 2019 at 07:25 am

 Cleaning Gmail Trash

-- Open your Gmail account and click on Trash folder from the left sidebar.
+- Open your Gmail account and click on the Trash folder from the left sidebar.

-- Select all trash mails and click Delete forever button.
+- Select all trash mails and click the Delete button forever.

-You can also hit Empty Trash now to clear all your trash mails.
-Similarly, you can also clear your Spam emails to free up storage on your Google account.
+You can also hit Empty Trash now to clear all your trash mail.
+Similarly, you can clear your Spam emails to free up storage on your Google account.

-Here is an alternative if you have no so much trash and all the files, folders are necessary.
+Here is an alternative if you do not have so much trash and all the files and folders are necessary.
 The only way left is to transfer all your Google Drive data to another Google account.
-For this either use other Gmail account if you already have or otherwise create a new account so you can get extra 15GB.
-Once you have transferred all your data to the new account, you can delete all from the
+For this, either use another Gmail account if you already have one or otherwise create a new account so you can get an extra 15GB.
+Once you have transferred all your data to the new version, you can delete all from the previous account to free up storage.

-Open your Google Drive account and select all the content and click on a Share button.
+Open your Google Drive account, select all the content, and click on a Share button.

-Enter the new email address to where you wish to transfer all the content.
+Enter the new email address where you wish to transfer all the content.

-Now open the Google Drive account with newly created email, tab on Shared with me and right-click on a file and choose to Make a copy.
-Give it a new name and save on new Google Drive.
+Now open the Google Drive account with the newly created email, tab on Shared with me, right-click on a file, and choose to Make a copy.
+Give it a new name and save it on the new Google Drive.

-For more latest tech tutorials and online deals, sign up for a newsletter or you can also stay in contact via Facebook, Twitter.
+For more latest tech tutorials and online deals, sign up for a newsletter, or you can also stay in contact via Facebook and Twitter.

 You may also like: